Skip to main content

 UI Parameters

-The ui parameter allows you to configure the Smart Agent user interface:
+The ui parameter allows you to configure the Smart Agents user interface.
+Every property is optional; only pass the ones you want to change.

 ui: {